MagneticRegulus/ConwaysGame/README.md

 It was at this point, when adding in new `EventHandlers` that did not have an associated button that I started to struggle accessing parts of the FXML code.
 I tried implementing a way to pan around using the arrow keys, but I could never access the scene.
 I will look at some tutorials on Day 4 to help with this.

 ### Day 4
+I got started later in the day than anticipated, but was still able to make great improvement.
+After watching a few videos by thenewboston on Youtube ([1](https://www.youtube.com/watch?v=LMdjhuYSrqg) & [2](https://www.youtube.com/watch?v=RojHZhj3UQA)), I gathered a better understanding of how to use a Controller separate from the Main `Application` class and was able to quickly move forward.
+I also needed to refer to [this StackOverflow thread](https://stackoverflow.com/questions/36754063/java-fx-scene-builder-how-to-make-event-key-pressed) to further solidify everything for me.

+Taking some code that wasn't working correctly the day prior, I was able to verify my key presses were working.
+Unfortunately, my  arrow keys weren't playing along (they were cycling through the buttons instead).
+I found [this StackOverflow thread](https://stackoverflow.com/questions/49288049/keyevents-not-firing-in-javafx) which taught me about refocusing panes.
+This eventually solved my problem.

+Using the arrow keys, users can now pan around the canvas.
+Upon hitting an arrow key, the `cells` `HashMap` will be iterated through.
+A new point a set distance away from the current point (depending on the direction) will be created as a key a new `HashMap` with the cell set as its value. `cells` will be cleared and set to this new `HashMap`.
+I was surprised how well this worked.
+The animation did not need to be paused in order for the panning to work correctly.

+I also spent some time by myself figuring out the formula for getting the cell coordinates for mouse clicks on the canvas.
+Once this was figured out, it was fairly easy implement a cell on or off toggle.

+I also added a "Clear" funcion and button.
+Now, pressing the Clear button empties `cells`, displays a blank screen, and pauses the animation.
+This same function is used when generating random cells rather than creating a new game every time.

 ### Day 5